PHOA Water Meter System.

 How it fits together

-Reading flow is one-way: meter → node → gateway → PC.
+Reading flow is one-way: meter โ†’ node โ†’ gateway โ†’ PC.
 Commands flow the other way over the same mesh.

-[Badger ORION meter] [Badger ORION meter] [Badger ORION meter] \\ | / \\ 900 MHz FSK | (P223 / P282 / P290) \\ | / +---> [Water Meter Node] ---+ (ESP32 + SX1276/SX1262) embedded dashboard, email reports, OTA | 433 MHz CC1101 mesh (multi-hop, ACKed) | [Water Meter Gateway] (ESP32 + CC1101, optional W5500) client roster, mesh commands, daily 'By Node' email | v HTTP POST :41290 | [Windows ingest service] (FastAPI / MySQL on the LAN)
+[utility water meter] [utility water meter] [utility water meter] \\ | / \\ 900 MHz FSK | (P223 / P282 / P290) \\ | / +---> [Water Meter Node] ---+ (ESP32 + SX1276/SX1262) embedded dashboard, email reports, OTA | 433 MHz CC1101 mesh (multi-hop, ACKed) | [Water Meter Gateway] (ESP32 + CC1101, optional W5500) client roster, mesh commands, daily 'By Node' email | v HTTP POST :41290 | [Windows ingest service] (FastAPI / MySQL on the LAN)

 Two deployment shapes

 The same Node firmware supports two install patterns.
 For large or distributed sites, multiple Nodes feed one Gateway over the 433 MHz mesh and the Gateway uploads to a central database.
-For small clusters — a single building, a small park, one property — a Node can run standalone on local WiFi, with its own dashboard and daily emails; no Gateway is needed.
+For small clusters (a single building, a small park, one property), a Node can run standalone on local WiFi, with its own dashboard and daily emails; no Gateway is needed.
 What changes between the two is only whether the mesh is in use.

 For agents